akkuplus/flask_proto/README.md

 # JokePy

-JokePy is a Python-Flask service that requests and shows random jokes.
+JokePy is a (synchronous) Python-Flask service that requests and shows random jokes.

 ## Installation